Actioner/graphql-prisma/README.md

 This solution consists of two components.

-- `hackernews-code` is based on [hackernews-graphql-js](https://github.com/howtographql/graphql-js) repository and it serves as the backend enabled GraphQL Server and Prisma Client.
+- `hackernews-code` is based on [hackernews-graphql-js](https://github.com/howtographql/graphql-js) repository and it serves as the backend GraphQL Server and Prisma Client enabled.

 - `hackernews-react-apollo` is based on [react-apollo](https://github.com/howtographql/react-apollo) repository and it is the frontend client that will consume the `hackernews-code` exposed GraphQL services.

 ## Enable debugging

-The main goal of this demo is to showcase the how GraphQL.js queries are translated into Prisma queries and in turn to SQL queries.
+The main goal of this demo is to showcase how GraphQL.js queries are translated into Prisma queries and in turn to SQL queries.
+So for that we are going to enable debugging in these three areas.

 ### Tracing GraphQL request queries